Katello/katello.org/docs/installation/index.md

 For development installation instructions see - [development install](/docs/installation/development.html).

-For Katello 1.4 users looking for information on how to transition to 2.0, please see - [Transition Guide](/docs/installation/2.0-transition.html).

 Note: After installation of Katello, be sure to trust Katello's CA certificate on your system.
 This is required for the encrypted NoVNC connections.
 You will find `katello-default-ca.crt` in the `/pub` directory of your Katello server (e.g. `http://katello.example.com/pub/katello-default-ca.crt`).

 ## Hardware Requirements